YoannDeb/EpicEvents/README.md

 ### Run EpicEvents CRM

-Open a terminal and navigate into the root of the project (i.e. the folder where is situated manage.py) , and run the following command:
+Open a terminal and navigate into the root of the project (i.e. same folder than manager.py), and run the following command:

 ```bash
 python manage.py runserver